openmrs/openmrs-esm-core/docs/main/faq.md

 ### How do I keep my local dev server up to date?

-Just pull the repository you want to work on and run `yarn` or `npm install`.
+Just pull the repository you want to work on and run `yarn`.
 That will install the latest dependencies, which includes `openmrs`, which is the tool that runs the dev server.